evereverland/2019/everlandings/tony-dingman/README.md

 A home page for the poems of Tony Dingman.

-A drinking buddy with whom I'm a big fan.
+A drinking buddy of whom I'm a big fan.

 Every day he writes a rhyme.